We Open Eyes, Minds and Doors

 - Engage in hands-on experiences

-- Participate in roundtables, small- and large-group discussions
+- Participate in roundtable, small- and large-group discussions

 - Learn first-hand what is happening in core societal sectors